Belting (music): History

-Belting became commonplace in Broadway musicals following Ethel Merman's performance in Girl Crazy (1930), notably in the song "I Got Rhythm".
+Belting became commonplace in Broadway musicals following Ethel Merman's performance in Girl Crazy (1930), particularly in the song "I Got Rhythm".
 The opening credit sequence of the James Bond film Goldfinger (1964) features a title song performed by Shirley Bassey, which established belting as a signature quality of the James Bond films that continued through to the following century.